bethdeconinck/transdayofsnackchicago/index.md

 You may be aware that March 31 is *also* **[International Trans Day of Visibility](https://en.wikipedia.org/wiki/International_Transgender_Day_of_Visibility)**.
 Visibility is important!
 For some of us, the kind of visibility that TDoV inspires was important to our own gender journey.

 But visibility can also be vulnerability.
-And right now it's also just so very exhausting.
+And right now it's just so very exhausting.

 So back in 2021 someone named Lilith tweeted that instead of celebrating visibility, we should celebrate Trans Day of Staying In and Having A Nice Snack instead.
 The concept was popularized by Tuck Woodstock on the podcast [Gender Reveal](https://genderpodcast.com), and has grown into snack events and snack-themed mutual aid projects across the country.